XAITK/xaitk-saliency/docs/release_notes/pending_release.rst

 * Updated `poetry-core` build backend to version `1.0.8`, which now supports `pip` editable installs (`pip install -e .`).

+* Updated release process to include updating the version referenced in xaitk.org source.

+* Added introductory sentence to the style sheet document.

 Utils

 * Updated COCO utility functions to use new high-level detector interface.